 To reduce the impact of interest rate changes on outstanding variable-rate debt, the Company entered into forward starting LIBOR-based interest rate swaps with notional values totaling \$50,000.
-The swaps will become effective in February 2017 at which point it will effectively convert a portion of the debt from variable to fixed-rate borrowings during the term of the swap contract.
+The swaps became effective in February 2017 and effectively converted a portion of the debt from variable to fixed-rate borrowings during the term of the swap contracts.